learn-teochew/parsetc/README.md

   contributions in detail, so please understand if I decline them or take a long time to respond.

+* Q: Parsing and conversion is slow, how can I speed it up?
+* A: Break input into shorter lines, and consider using PyPy instead of the standard Python interpreter.
+If you have other suggestions for speedup please get in touch!

 Related projects
 ----------------